Camping Showdown: Steeped Coffee vs The Bripe Coffee Pipe

 Making Bripe Coffee

 Before you do anything, you’ll need to fill the quad jet torch that ships with the Bripe.
 It requires butane.
-With that loaded, you are ready to go.
+Once you have that loaded, you are ready to go.

-- Add the filter inside the Bripe making sure the hole that connects the straw portion has a filter covering it.
+1. Add the filter inside the Bripe, making sure the hole connecting the straw portion has a filter covering it.

-- Add enough water to cover the grounds and come almost to the top, which is about 30 grams.
+3. Add enough water to cover the grounds and almost reach the top, about 30 grams.

-Afterward, you’ll need to follow the cleaning instructions to prep the Bripe for the next brew.
-There are some warnings that come with the Bripe.
+Afterward, you must follow the cleaning instructions to prep the Bripe for the next brew.
+The Bripe comes with some warnings.
 After all, you will be aiming a flame at the brewer.
 Don’t burn yourself.

 Review